Dr Helen Julia Minors

 |Location:||Room Kh-Ch537, Kingston Hill|

-Dr. Helen Julia Minors is the Director of Studies for Music and Senior Lecturer in Music.
+Dr. Helen Julia Minors is the Head of Music and Senior Lecturer in Music.
 She is a musicologist with interests in music from the turn of the twentieth century, especially music and dance, music and visual arts, word-music relations in France.
 She is also a perfomer (trumpet, alto, recorders) and a Soundpainter (a live multimodal creative sign language).
 Her research outlook is interdisciplinary, confronting cultural musicology and word-music / gestural analysis.
 Helen completed her PhD under the supervision of Dr. Deborah Mawer at Lancaster University on a cultural and interdisciplinary reassessment of Paul Dukas, on whom she has published two articles and a book chapter, with a further article forthcoming in March 2013.
 She has recently published two book chapters on Erik Satie, as well as an articles on Soundpainting.
 Both her musicological and practice research tackle the transfer of sense between music and other disciplinary domains.

 Helen has completed a book on music and translation (exploring the interart aesthetic) which was launched in December 2012.

 Following the work on the book, Helen has been awarded, along with her colleague Lucile Desblache, an AHRC grant as part of the Networking Development Call, under the theme Translating Cultures.
 This will support work between May 2013-January 2014.

 Helen has also been granted the editorial position of the international journal, Ars Lyrica (ISSN 1043-3848), from 2013.